joaoreis/mdc-rules/README.md

 This repository contains a carefully curated set of MDC rules for enhancing Android development workflows when working with AI coding assistants.
 The rules are organized into logical categories to improve maintainability, usability, and discoverability.

+The project includes a simplified testing framework to evaluate and compare the effectiveness of different MDC rules.

 ## Repository Structure

 ```